 My name is Michael Corleone, but they call me “Mikey” for short.
 Although I do not come from Sicily I love my healthy Mediterranean diet and the sun on my back, whenever we get it in this rainy country of ours.

-I love nothing more than cuddles and belly scratches and, of course, my tasty treats.
+Loving nothing more than cuddles and belly scratches, tasty treats are my other favourite.
 I love making people feel happy and if you contact my daddy, I will personally make sure he makes you an offer you cannot refuse!

 Together with the rest of the mafia pigs, I will be frequently featuring on social media, so you can always follow what I get up to on all my adventures; have a happy browsing!

-I am Sunny Corleone!
-I am the cheekiest member of the Corleone family.
-They call me "Bossy Boots" for a reason - I boss all the other pigs around, especially at meal times, because I like all the food to myself!
+This is Sunny Corleone – the cheekiest member of the Corleone family.
+They call me “Bossy Boots” for a reason – I boss all the other pigs around, especially at meal times, because I like all the food to myself!

 But, there is a softer touch to me too – when my belly is full, I become the cuddliest pig around!
 You can find that out for yourself when you book me for your next event!